-- Click on or select Project > Overview Map. - If applicable, select the option OSM (Open Street Map) at the top right under Maps. - All hidden maps of all WTGs (red), all POIs (green) and the geographical central point of the WTGs, i.e., the project center (orange) will now be displayed in the map. - You can show/hide all individual elements by setting/removing checkmarks at the top right under Elements. - In the map display area, you can zoom in (turn the mouse wheel or move two fingers outwards on a touchpad) and shift the displayed section (hold down the left mouse button and move mouse). - To move the "project center" back into the center of the display, click on Center Project on the bottom right.
+- If applicable, select the option OSM (Open Street Map) at the top right under Maps. - All hidden maps of all WTGs (red), all POIs (green) and the geographical central point of the WTGs, i.e., the project center (orange) will now be displayed in the map. - In the map display area, you can zoom in (turn the mouse wheel or move two fingers outwards on a touchpad) and shift the displayed section (hold down the left mouse button and move mouse). - To move the "project center" back into the center of the display, click on Center Project on the bottom right.